Fundamental Business Concepts scope Bank reference data model.

 The data modeler transposes the concept map into a data model diagram.
 In PowerDesigner, we

-• create a new diagram and add the identified entities.
+• Create a new diagram and add the identified entities.

-• pull in supertypes all the way up to the fundamental concept entity
+• Pull in supertypes all the way up to the fundamental concept entity

-• we add associations and associative entities
+• .
+We add associations and associative entities

 Bank Call Report, Entity Schedule conceptual data model